lumoslabs/aleph/README.md

 * To list gem executables, just type `aleph --help`

 ## Installation

+### Dependencies
+For a proper production installation, Aleph needs an external Redis instance and operational database.
+The locations of these services can be configured using [environment variables](docs/ENVIRONMENT_VARIABLES.md).
+More detailed instructions on configuration can be found [here](docs/ADVANCED_CONFIGURATION.md).

+### The app
 There are a number of ways to install and deploy Aleph.
 The simplest is to set up a Dockerfile that installs aleph as a gem:

     FROM ruby:2.1.6